monoklabs/monok-docs/docs/api.rst

 Feed API
 ------------
-You may access the content of a feed as a JSON with this request, Depending on what kind of plugin you've chosen for the feed, you'll get a clustered articles, scraped articles or generated articles.
+You may access the content of a feed as a JSON with this request, Depending on what kind of plugin you've chosen for the feed, you'll get clustered articles, scraped articles or generated articles.
+You must have some access to the feed and provide the feed Id.

 **Type:** GET-Request
 **Example:** https://www.monok.com/api/v1/feed/?q=en&f=20&sort=date&c=business